jedarden/denoising/README.md

   - Restart your system if prompted after installation.
   - Check the application logs for errors related to the virtual microphone.
 - If you encounter issues, disable the feature by running with the `--no-virtual-mic` flag (if available).
+- If you see `NotImplementedError` related to the virtual microphone, check your OS support (see above).

 ### Limitations

 - The feature is in beta; some advanced audio routing scenarios may not be supported.
 - Only one instance of the virtual microphone is supported at a time.
+- The backend implementation for Windows and macOS is in progress; you may see `NotImplementedError` until full support is released.

 ---